axelvestberg/chatty-api-rails/README.md

 - Store formatted data in database
 - Create cron job fetching data once every day
 - Delete program data that is older than todays date
+- Serialize json to remove created_at and updated_at

 This README would normally document whatever steps are necessary to get the